-Expectations for 2020 Lower Columbia River Sturgeon Fisheries
+Expectations for 2021 Lower Columbia River Sturgeon Fisheries

-Staff intend to provide briefings on the stock status of the LCR sturgeon population at the February Commission meetings and anticipate additional guidance regarding 2020 retention fisheries downstream of Bonneville Dam.
+Staff intend to provide briefings on the stock status of the LCR sturgeon population at the Commission meetings in January (WA) and February (OR) and anticipate additional guidance regarding 2021 retention fisheries downstream of Bonneville Dam.
 Per permanent regulations, recreational sturgeon fisheries are restricted to catch-and-release only in the LCR and LWR, unless retention seasons are approved.
 The Willamette River upstream of Willamette Falls is open to retention all year under permanent rules.